Tools

 Strengths

-• Open-Source and Free: LibreOffice Draw is backed by a community-driven development model and is entirely free to use, with no hidden costs or premium plans.
+• Open-source and free: LibreOffice Draw is entirely free to use, with no hidden costs or premium plans.

 Weaknesses